Other Climate News in the new year

 Credibility: If scientists want our messages to matter, our credibility is most important.
 Credibility has two sides: one is trustworthiness, the other is expertise.
 To re-establish our credibility as scientists:

-Susan concluded with the rousing refrain, “Life is better because of Science!”
+Susan concluded with “Life is better because of Science!”

-AUTHOR'S NOTE: We report here an invited lecture by Desmond-Hellman which I heard at the World Conference of Science Journalists.
-Other sources we used are a report on the same speech by student reporter Nicoletta Lanese of the Student Newsroom of the World Conference; and another speech, "Facts or Fear: the Case for Facts” that Susan delivered at Cambridge University in June of this year.
+AUTHOR'S NOTE: We report on Desmond-Hellman's speech which I heard at the World Conference of Science Journalists.
+Other sources we used are a report on the same speech by student reporter Nicoletta Lanese, of the Student Newsroom of the World Conference; and another speech, "Facts or Fear: the Case for Facts” that Susan delivered at Cambridge University in June of this year.